dyfet/busuto/FEATURES.md

 ## system.hpp

 Just some convenient C++ wrappers around system handles (file descriptors).
 It may add some process level functionality eventually, too.
-It is also meant to include the hpx init functions and be a basic application main include.
 The low level handle system is socket and tty aware, making system streams in streams.hpp also aware.
+Syste,hpp also includes injectable functions at forking to simplify process creation.
+For example, stdio redirection and process detach can be injected in a closure.

 ## threads.hpp